Flexberry/flexberry.github.io/pages/products/flexberry-orm/module-flexberry-designer/fo_programmer-brackets.en.md

 ---
-title: Скобки программиста
+title: Brackets of the programmer
 sidebar: flexberry-orm_sidebar
-keywords: CASE Plugins, Flexberry ORM, Public
+keywords: Flexberry Designer, Flexberry ORM, plugins
+summary: Assignment of programmer brackets, features of application and example of use
 toc: true
 permalink: en/fo_programmer-brackets.html
-folder: products/flexberry-orm/
 lang: en
 ---